canonical/real-time-ubuntu-docs/CONTRIBUTING.md

-# Contributing to Real-time Ubuntu
+# Contributing to Real-time Ubuntu docs

 The [Real-time Ubuntu documentation] lives in the `docs/` directory and is deployed on Read the Docs.
-It is written using the [reStructuredText] format and built using [Sphinx].
+It is written in [reStructuredText] and built with [Sphinx].

-The documentation should follow the [style guide] in use for documentation at Canonical.
+The documentation should follow the [Canonical documentation style guide] in use for documentation at Canonical.

 To install everything you need, go to the `docs/` directory and type: